 Prof. Jianjun Xia is currently Associate Professor and Deputy Director at the Building Energy Research Center, School of Architecture, Tsinghua University.
 Prof. Jianjun Xia’s areas of expertise include high performance HVAC equipment development, energy planning, utilization of industry waste heat for heating, and building energy systems.
 He is the member of the Executive Committee (ExCo) and representative for China of IEA District Heating and Cooling TCP (IEA-DHC).
 He is also the member of Scientific Committee of China District Heating Association.
 He serves as associate editor for international journal “Building Simulation”.
 He is author or co-author of five books and more than 100 scientific papers.
 He is currently principle (co-) investigator for several 13th and 12th five-year national science and technology supporting projects, which involving key researches of improving energy efficiency for district heating system in Northern China, industrial surplus heat application, and high performance HVAC equipment.

-In addition to the two-day conference programme, we invite you to join technical tours focusing on renewable energy and district heating solutions in the area of Copenhagen.
+In addition to the two-day conference programme, we invite you to join technical tours focusing on wind energy and district heating solutions in the area of Copenhagen.
 See more about the tours: